Active Project Teams

 Fields of Interest Covered

-computer science, electrical and computer engineering, mechanical engineering, systems, business communications
+computer science, computer engineering, electrical engineering, embedded systems

 Cornell Data Science